AmpiFire Content Marketing Statistics 2024

 Jonathan Perelman of BuzzFeed

-• More than half of surveyed marketers said that in-person events and webinars are the best distribution channels to get results.
+• Just like last year, more than half of surveyed marketers said that in-person events and webinars are the best distribution channels to get results.
 [CMI]

 Content Performance Statistics